Creatine Price Index (updated weekly)

 What to watch next week

-• Whether Bulk holds £19.99/kg or snaps back upward once the promo period ends
+• Whether Bulk holds £17.49/kg or snaps back upward once promo pressure eases

-• Whether US pricing finally moves, since it often lags UK sale activity by a week or two
+• Whether the US market reacts, since it often lags UK sale activity by 1–2 weeks

 How the Creatine Price Index Works